-You believe many fish species will disappear soon.
-If CO2 emissions are not drastically cut, many fish species will quickly become extinct.
-It will be too late to save many fish species.
-Warmer seas and rivers will be deadly for humans.
-Scientists will not be able to replace the food caused by the death of the oceans and rivers.
+You believe many fish species are living on borrowed time.
+If CO2 emissions are not drastically cut soon, many fish species will quickly become extinct.
+This may soon be irreversible.
+Such changes in the marine environment will be catastrophic for humans.
+Science will not be able to replace the food caused by the death of the oceans and rivers.

 THINK OF MORE REASONS WHY CO2 SHOULD BE CUT TO HELP FISH.
 Role B - CAR COMPANY EXECUTIVE

-You are angry with environmentalists telling us the world will die.
+You are fed up with environmentalists telling us the world will die.
 Millions of species have died over the years.
-It's natural.
+It's called evolution.
 Most fish populations will migrate to where they can breed.
 Fish are not stupid.
-Cutting CO2 emissions will harm industries, which provide incomes and food to millions of families.
+To cut CO2 emissions means harming industries, which provide incomes and food to millions of families.